 But there are two historical mentions of Tryphaena later on.
 One, 11 years later, in a dedication on a temple.
-And then, there was a Tryphaena that ruled Egypt briefly with Cleopatra’s sister Berenice.
+And a few years later, there was a Tryphaena that ruled Egypt briefly with Cleopatra’s sister.

 So other scholars believe Auletes and his wife had a falling out soon after Cleopatra’s birth.
 And that he exiled Tryphaena.
 That would explain her disappearance from the documents.
-Also, why there is no mention of Tryphaena as the mother of Cleopatra.
-And it also explains why there is so little information about her in general.
+It would also explain why she is not mentioned as the mother of Cleopatra, and why there is so little information about her in general.

 One Greek author, Strabo, mentions Auletes’ five children.
 He says that his eldest daughter Berenice, who was legitimate, became queen.

 Is Strabo saying that Auletes’ other children, including Cleopatra, were illegitimate?
-Or is he just pointing out that Queen Berenice was legitimate, unlike her illegitimate father who the Egyptians had ousted in her favour?
-It is not clear.
+Or is he just pointing out that Queen Berenice was legitimate, unlike her illegitimate father?
+(Spell it out, Strabo!)

 And let’s remember Romans had no problem calling someone a bastard to their face, as they did with Cleopatra’s father.

 Yet, not even Cicero calls her a bastard.
-And the famous orator had a lashing tongue, and he disliked the queen -whom he had met.
+The famous orator liked calling people names and pointing out their flaws.
+And he disliked the queen, whom he had met.